ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Apply for a certificate to be issued
 2. Fulfill the server's requirements for issuance
-3. Finalize the application and request issuance
+3. Await issuance and download the issued certificate

 The client's application for a certificate describes the desired certificate using a PKCS#10 Certificate Signing Request (CSR) plus a few additional fields